Starting an online business can be exciting but draining if you don’t know which platform to choose from: WooCommerce vs Shopify.

 The typical disadvantages of WooCommerce are:

-• Maintaining your site’s performance and security is solely your responsibility.
-Although, you can get managed hosting such as from WP Engine to take care of it all for you.
+- Maintaining your site’s performance and security is solely your responsibility.
+Although, you can get managed hosting such as from WP Engine to take care of it all for you (with a discount to boot if you use our affiliate link since it’s the host we recommend the most often to our clients).
 There are also affordable maintenance plans you can get from web development agencies to cover this part.

 Shopify Advantages and Disadvantages